mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 );
 ```

-Most of the demos and examples in the Base UI documentation are styled with MUI system in this way.
-You can inspect the `theme` object used on this site in your browser console, or explore the default structure [here](/material-ui/customization/default-theme/).
+Most of the demos in the Base UI docs are styled with MUI System in this way.
+You can inspect the `theme` object used on this site in your browser console, or explore the default structure in the Material UI [Default theme](/material-ui/customization/default-theme/) documentation.

+The demos below show how to create the Primer button using MUI System:

-#### Styling ButtonUnstyled with MUI System
+#### Unstyled Button with MUI System

 ```tsx
 import * as React from 'react';